Azure-Samples/sap-odata-api-guide-copilot/README.md

 ---

-### 🤖 Copilot Studio Agent Project
+## 🤖 Copilot Studio Agent Project

 A ready-to-use agent that:

-- Triggers flows via natural language or events
+- Triggers flows via natural language or SAP events.
-- Uses memory and reasoning to handle SAP transactions
+- Uses memory and reasoning to make decisions using information from SAP and M365.
-- Orchestrates actions across SAP and Microsoft 365
+- Orchestrates actions across SAP through the Microsoft Teams interface.
-- Accepts user input, uses an HTTP connector to call Azure OpenAI, and returns structured responses

----

-## ✨ The Impact

-- **Faster Workflows**: From intent to action—no manual setup
-- **Smarter Automation**: AI handles request generation and execution
-- **More Accessible**: Business users can interact with SAP using plain language

 ---

 ## 🛠️ Build Your Own Agent